ucsb-cs56-webapps/ucsb-cs56-u-to-do/README.md

 Mentor:
 Diego

-This project is a to-do list web-app that allows the user to create a list of items they need to accomplish giving them a way to organize their schedule
+This project is a to-do list web-app that allows the user to create a list of things they need to accomplish giving them a way to organize their schedule